• Skip to primary navigation

 Instructions

 • Wash green onions and pat dry with paper towels.
-Trim off the roots, split it vertically and chop into 2-inch-long pieces.
+Trim off the roots, vertically split each stalk down the middle, and chop into 2-inch-long pieces.
 Transfer into a large mixing bowl.

-• Add the remaining batter ingredients into the bowl and mix just until combined.
-Do not over mix.
+• Add the remaining batter ingredients to the mixing bowl and mix just until combined.
+Do not overmix.

-• Flip over with a large spatula and pour remaining oil around the pancake.
-Occasionally swirl the pancake around and press down on it.
+• Flip the pancake over with a large spatula and pour remaining oil along the edges of the pan.
+Swirl the pancake around in the oil and occasionally press down on it.

 • Transfer the pancake to a cutting board and slice with a sharp knife into small pieces.

-• In a small bowl, combine the dipping sauce ingredients and enjoy with the pancake.
+• In a small bowl, combine the dipping sauce ingredients as listed above and serve with the pancake.

 Enjoyed my recipe?Please leave a 5 star review (be kind)!
 Tag me on social media @christieathome as I'd love to see your creations!